 Tackling animal welfare issues is difficult.
 Even with a strong and growing global animal welfare movement, animals are still seen by many as a secondary concern.
 We are however a contradiction in action, spending millions on our pets every year, while turning a blind eye to the suffering of hundreds of millions of farm animals.
 The moral choices that we make are often directed by our cultural heritage, which has created a compassionately picky society.
 No truer example is our attitude towards animals in zoos or captive wild animal facilities.

 The wide variety of species kept in zoos and the thousands of zoos across the world often leads to the assumption that keeping animals in captivity is acceptable and the norm.
 However times are changing.
 These days, through the numerous social media avenues, a more savvy and intellectually demanding public is challenging the necessity of keeping animals in this way.
-But the contradiction remains: there is public uproar when abuse or cruelty is highlighted in a zoo, yet millions continue to visit them (700 million a year to WAZA (World Association of Zoos and Aquariums) zoos alone) to be entertained.
-The issue is not black or white, it’s not even 50 shades of grey, it’s a flamboyant multi-coloured array of differing and passionate opinions.
+But the contradiction remains: there is public uproar when abuse or cruelty is highlighted in a zoo, yet millions continue to visit them (700 million a year to The World Association of Zoos and Aquariums (WAZA) zoos alone) to be entertained.
+The issue is not black or white, it’s not even fifty shades of grey, it’s a flamboyant multi-coloured array of differing and passionate opinions.

 Compassion and Conservation

 WAZA institutions are among the main global providers of conservation funding, investing more than US$ 350 million on ex situ and in situ wildlife activities annually.
 An impressive figure, although as with all statistics, one needs to probe a little deeper to determine its true value.
 Often the case is that the actual number of threatened species saved from extinction by zoos remains low and critically endangered species are left off the list , so does it matter that zoos are spending millions?
-Although zoos carry out in-situ conservation work on threatened species, the focus can sometimes be skewed towards mammals, particularly the charismatic primates and carnivores, while less attractive animal groups are underrepresented (n.b this isn’t always the case.
-Zoos can and do host successful programmes for the lesser known species, but the media are less interested and consequently these successes aren’t always championed)
+Although zoos carry out in-situ conservation work on threatened species, the focus can sometimes be skewed towards mammals, particularly the charismatic primates and carnivores, while less attractive animal groups are underrepresented (although this isn’t always the case).

 Historically conservation of a species has by and large taken priority ahead of the welfare of an individual animal or the ethical management of a captive population, but this demonstrates a naive and flawed approach for the majority of species.
 With an emerging movement in compassionate conservation, the two disciplines can work more coherently together, complimenting both the zoos conservation efforts without becoming detrimental to individual animals.
 It will take compromise and a change of attitude within the zoo community, but ultimately this compassionate approach will galvanise greater support from the wider public, the zoos’ target audience, while continuing with the great conservation work they actually do.